nrcstat/nrcstat-razzle/README.md

 That starts `yarn start` under the hood

+Need to stop it by running `docker stop nrcstat-razzle` and then `docker rm nrcstat-razzle` every time 😅

 # Other tips

 I use loadable-components but since long have forgotten the details of how I set it up.
 It's useful to check out https://github.com/gregberge/loadable-components.git.
 There's an examples folder that contains an example on how to use with razzle.
 Maybe wanna check that out.